GP online services

 What this guide is for

 This guide is intended to support best practice for CQC registered care homes and GP practices and pharmacists to work together to allow care home staff to order online repeat medication on behalf of residents.
-This is called ‘proxy access’ throughout the document.
+This is called ‘proxy access’ throughout.

 Each organisation refers to individuals in a different way, for care homes they are referred to as residents and in GP practices and community pharmacies as patients.
 The language used is focussed to the main audience of each section of information, you can assume that the resident and patient are the same person.